 In early 2018, they and other conservative groups wrote to the UN’s Human Rights Committee and, among other things, claimed that “limited access to abortion has a positive effect on lower maternal mortality rates.”

-ADF International representatives have spoken at Ordo luris conferences, including a recent forum co-organised by the institute on “fundamental constitutional issues" including legal protections for families.
+ADF International representatives have spoken at Ordo Iuris conferences, including a recent forum co-organised by the institute on “fundamental constitutional issues” including legal protections for families.

-In 2017, Ordo luris further obtained “special consultative status” at the UN’s Economic and Social Council (ECOSOC).
+In 2017, Ordo Iuris obtained “special consultative status” at the UN’s Economic and Social Council (ECOSOC).
 Other ultra-conservative organisations have used this accreditation to lobby internationally.

-Though the profile and reach of Ordo luris have undoubtedly grown, in Poland women are fighting back against its ultra-conservative ideas.
+Although the profile and reach of Ordo Iuris have undoubtedly grown, in Poland women are fighting back against its ultra-conservative ideas.

-Tens of thousands of people protested in March 2018 as another Ordo luris proposal, to prevent women from terminating pregnancies due to severe and irreversible foetal anomalies, was discussed in parliament.
+Tens of thousands of people protested in March 2018 as another Ordo Iuris proposal – to prevent women from terminating pregnancies due to severe and irreversible foetal anomalies – was discussed in parliament.